lucazammataro/cymol/README.md

 - If you encounter errors during compilation, ensure that your environment is set up correctly with all necessary dependencies installed.
 - For runtime errors, check the parameter values and ensure that the `.pyx` module is correctly compiled and accessible.

-Compile and run two and three-dimensional simulations of the Lennard-Jones Potential (source codes available in the "modules" directory), a fundamental model used to describe interactions between particles in physics and chemistry.
-This simulations provide a dynamic and detailed visualization of how molecules interact through attractive and repulsive forces at varying distances.
-Watch the video to explore how the Lennard-Jones Potential manifests in a 3D environment, with particles attracting and repelling each other, illustrating the dynamics that drive molecular behavior.

 ---